vized-io/vized-studio-releases/README.md

 > **Oops!
 Bugs happen.** Let us know so we can resolve them quickly.
 Your feedback is invaluable in helping us improve.

 ## About Us
-We are a dynamic couple on a mission to craft the ultimate IDE that supercharges developers—enabling them to build cloud-native solutions at lightning speed, all while keeping flexibility and extensibility firmly intact.
-It's like giving developers a rocket ship with no manual required
+We're a couple driven by a genuine passion to build an IDE that helps developers create cloud-native solutions quickly, while still offering the flexibility and extensibility they need.
+It's all about making the development process smoother, without cutting any corners.

 [<img src="https://github.com/user-attachments/assets/24a7b08a-87ba-460e-b18c-637f1d1f7dc9" alt="Sagar" width="100">](https://www.linkedin.com/in/vidhyasagar-jeevendran/)
 [<img src="https://github.com/user-attachments/assets/efdea233-1525-46ad-b964-4fde21a5e331" alt="Induja" width="100">](https://www.linkedin.com/in/induja-babu/)